lsst-dm/dmtn-094/index.rst

 Data access libraries
 ~~~~~~~~~~~~~~~~~~~~~

-We are targeting Astroquery an PyVO as primary libraries to be used within the Notebook environment.
+We are targeting Astroquery and PyVO as primary libraries to be used within the Notebook environment.
 PyVO doesn't currently implement any form of authentication, though we've prototyped and tested a
 few strategies for adding it.

-Within the Notebook aspect, tokens MUST be available, either in an well-defined environment
+Within the Notebook aspect, tokens MUST be available, either in a well-defined environment
-variables or as a file in a locations.
+variable or as a file in a well-defined location.

 Token Manager